BernardoBermud/DistributedFileSystem/README.md

     Input: `python3 ls.py <server>:<port, default=8000>`

-    server is the metadata server address and metadata port is the optional metadata port if it was run in a different port other than the default port.
+    Server is the metadata server address and metadata port is the optional metadata port if it was run in a different port other than the default port.
 The list should display the file name along side it's attributes, in this case the size of the file.

+## rm client

+1. To delete a file from the distributed file system, use the following argument format:

+    Input: `python3 rm.py <server>:<port>:<dfs file path>`

+    Server is the ip where the metadata server is running, and port it's the port that the metadata server is using.
+The data blocks that belonged to that file should be deleted as well as the file not appearing anymore when you run the ls client.

-# Distributed File System Programs
+# Distributed File System Programs (How They Work)

 This distributed file system consists of  a metadata server, data servers, an ls client, and a copy client.
-The servers and clients send and recieve commands and information from the packets library utilizing the socket library for communication.
+The servers and clients send and recieve commands and information from the packets library (Packet.py) utilizing the socket library for communication.

 ## Metadata Server (meta-data.py)